twilight-rs/twilight/standby/README.md

 a guild, such as a new `Ready` event ([`Standby::wait_for_event`]).
 Each method also has a stream variant.

-To use Standby, you must process events with it in your main event loop.
+To use Standby it must process events, such as in an event loop of events received by the gateway.
 Check out the [`Standby::process`] method.

 ## When to use futures and streams

-`Standby` has two variants of each method: a future variant and a stream variant.
+[`Standby`] has two variants of each method: a future variant and a stream variant.
 An example is [`Standby::wait_for_message`], which also has a [`Standby::wait_for_message_stream`] variant.
 The future variant is useful when you want to oneshot an event that you need to wait for.
 This means that